Hemophilia

 Hemophilia types A and B are

-inherited diseases.
-They are passed on from parents to children through a gene on
+inherited, or genetic, diseases.
+They are passed on from parents to children through

-chromosome.
-Females have 2 X chromosomes, while males have 1 X and 1 Y chromosome.
+gene on the X chromosome.
+Females have 2 X chromosomes, while males have 1 X and 1

 - A female carrier has the hemophilia